 I'm Kat & Charlie H., the breeder behind Happy Hartz Golden/Lab Cross located in Long Lake, MN.
 Our stud dog produces outstanding healthy puppies that can excel in their jobs.
 We are proud of their drive and abilities, and we are proud to offer his stud services to breeders looking to produce healthy service/assistant dogs that can succeed both in work and in the home.

 Kat & Charlie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.